Everything you need to plan a Maldives holiday — atolls, resorts, transfers, budgets and activities, explained simply and honestly.

 Southernmost atoll with a mix of local life, history and great diving.

-Tell us your budget and travel dates, and we’ll match you with the right region and resort.
-Start with our Maldives holiday packages or simply get in touch.
+Tell us your budget and travel dates, and we'll match you with the right region and resort.

 With more than 150 island resorts, choice overload is real.
 The easiest way to start is to think in four simple categories: luxury, mid-range, budget resorts and local-island guesthouses.
 Once you know which group fits your plan, your shortlist becomes much easier to handle.